 Reasons to visit the Pacific coast

-The west side is more easily accessible from both the Juan SantaMaria International Airport in San Jose and the Daniel Oduber Quirós International Airport in Liberia.
+The west side is more accessible from the Juan Santamaría International Airport in San José and the Daniel Oduber Quirós International Airport in Liberia.
 While Costa Rica isn’t known for its well-maintained roads – and there are definitely areas with terrible roads – it’s all part of the adventure.
-Rent a car or use one of the plenty of affordable private and group shuttles available.
+Rent a car or use one of the many affordable private and group shuttles available.

-The Pacific coast is lined with 11 national parks as well as multiple other reserves, wildlife refuges, tropical dry forests, rain forests, mangroves, wetlands, and coral reefs.
-These parks offer great opportunities for some very special and unique wildlife encounters.
-Howler, white-faced capuchin, and spider monkey sightings are common inside and outside parks and reserves, as are humpback whale sightings as they migrate to Costa Rica throughout the year.
+The Pacific coast is home to more than 10 national parks and many other reserves, wildlife refuges, tropical dry forests, rainforests, mangroves, wetlands and coral reefs.
+These parks offer great opportunities for some unique wildlife encounters.
+For example, howler, white-faced capuchin and spider monkey sightings are common inside and outside the parks and reserves, as are humpback whale sightings as they migrate to Costa Rica throughout the year.

-The Pacific coast is host to some world-class and beginner-friendly surfing breaks.
-Tamarindo, Samara, Nosara, and Jaco are great choices for first timers or beginner/intermediate surfers and have multiple surf schools, camps, instructors, and shops, but experienced surfers already know where to head for the more advanced spots.
-Since there are breaks up and down the coast, moving from one spot to another (for swell direction, wind conditions, etc.) is relatively easy.
+The Pacific coast is home to some world-class and beginner-friendly surfing breaks.
+Tamarindo, Samara and Jaco are great choices for first-timers and beginner and intermediate surfers and have multiple surf schools, camps, instructors and shops – experienced surfers already know where to head for the bigger waves.
+Also, since there are breaks up and down the coast, moving from one spot to another (for swell direction, wind conditions, etc) is relatively easy.

-The Pacific coast has two pretty predictable seasons, wet and dry.
-During the dry season, which is a bit longer farther north, there is almost zero rainfall.
-January, February, and March are exceptionally dry, and every day looks exactly the same: clear skies and sunny.
-Keep in mind, because the dry season is totally ideal for a beach vacation, it is a busier and more expensive time to visit.
-Even the wet season, however, isn’t rainy all day either; it usually storms in the early mornings or evenings.
+The Pacific coast has two pretty predictable seasons: wet and dry.
+During the dry season, which lasts a bit longer farther north, there’s almost zero rainfall.
+January, February and March are exceptionally dry, and every day looks the same – clear skies and sunny.
+Keep in mind, though, that because the dry season is ideal for a beach vacation, it’s a busier and more expensive time to visit.
+Even the wet season isn’t rainy every day, but there can be fierce storms in the early mornings or evenings.

 Reasons to visit the Caribbean coast

-The Caribbean coast has been under the radar for quite a while, partially due to the difficultly of getting there, but new infrastructure means accessing this coast has become a bit easier.
-Still, there are no big resorts or chain hotels here,part of why the Caribbean is so charming.
-Most accommodation is small, boutique hotels, backpacker hostels, or eco lodges.
+The Caribbean coast has been under the radar for quite a while, partially due to the difficulty of getting there, but new infrastructure means accessing this coast has become a bit easier.
+Still, there are no big resorts or chain hotels here – part of the reason why the Caribbean is so charming.
+Instead, most accommodation comes in the shape of independent boutique hotels, backpacker hostels and ecolodges.

-While Costa Rica in general is not a cheap destination, the Caribbean coast is somewhat less expensive than the Pacific, partially due to the lack of luxury accommodations and dining options that might be found in Los Suenos, Tamarindo, or Papagayo.
-While the Caribbean coast is becoming more popular, most tourists are still backpackers and surfers, so the Caribbean much more rustic.
+While Costa Rica is generally not a cheap destination, the Caribbean coast is somewhat less expensive than the Pacific, partially due to the lack of luxury accommodations and dining options you can find on the Pacific side.
+While the Caribbean coast is becoming more popular, most tourists are still backpackers and surfers, so the Caribbean feels much less touristy.

 Tropical vibes and food

 The Caribbean has its own take on traditional Costa Rican dishes.
-The smells and flavors— like coconut, ginger, curry, allspice, cinnamon, and chili peppers – pair perfectly with palm tree-lined beaches, crystal turquoise waters, and beautiful rain forests.
-The people and places are warm, friendly, and peaceful, making for a relaxing vacation.
+The smells and flavors – such as coconut, ginger, curry, allspice, cinnamon and chili peppers – pair perfectly with the palm tree-lined beaches, crystal turquoise waters and beautiful rainforests.
+The people are warm, friendly and peaceful, helping you feel relaxed wherever you stay.

-The daytime might be mellow, but Puerto Viejo is well known for its fun nightlife.
-Multiple bars in the area, most of them on the beach, all have their own happy hours and weekly specials, and it’s not uncommon to find live music somewhere every night of the week.
-Everyone is out to have a good time and dancing is a must: reggae, roots, electronic, and dance hall music plays late into the night in Puerto Viejo.
-It is the perfect place to let loose and have some fun.
+The daytime might be mellow, but Puerto Viejo de Talamanca is well known for its nightlife.
+Multiple bars in the area – most of them on the beach – have happy hours and weekly specials, and it’s not uncommon to find live music somewhere every night of the week.
+Everyone is out to have a good time, and dancing is a must, with reggae, roots, electronic and dance hall music playing late into the night.
+It’s the perfect place to let loose and to have some fun.

-While there may not be as many national parks on this side, the few are absolutely incredible.
-Though the coasts share some wildlife, many species are local to just the Caribbean side, so toucans, macaws, white-faced capuchin monkeys, and sloths are incredibly common to see.
-Four different sea turtle species that all nest on the beaches of the Tortuguero National Park, and the Cahuita National Park has some of the best coral reefs in the country and is a fantastic place to go snorkeling.
-The sloth sanctuary, Tree of Life Wildlife Rescue Center, and the Jaguar Rescue Center are also all on the Caribbean coast.
+While there may not be as many national parks on the Caribbean side, the few that exist are spectacular.
+Though you can find some species of wildlife on both coasts, many species only make their home along the Caribbean coast.
+Four different sea turtle species nest on the beaches of the Tortuguero National Park, and the Cahuita National Park has some of the best coral reefs in the country for snorkeling.
+The sloth sanctuary Tree of Life Wildlife Rescue Center and the Jaguar Rescue Center are also on the Caribbean coast.